PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/friday_mac.md

 * Download the package available here: [Python 3.6.0 Installation Package for Mac](https://www.python.org/ftp/python/3.6.0/python-3.6.0-macosx10.6.pkg)
 * Double click the downloaded file to start the installation process.
 * Click through the wizard.
 The default settings are all fine to use.
 Close the wizard when complete.
+  * Note: by default, the package installs into a central location which will require you to enter your system username and password during the process.
 # Testing the installation

 You can test that your installation went well by running the `python3` interpreter in the `Terminal`.